-So, this 1 is for the fact that the direction normal of this AOB is along x.
-Similarly this 1 is S 2 and ABC let us give it a name S. Can you tell what is the motivation of this taking such a volume?
-See whenever we are deriving something in the class, it is like it will appear to you that yes it has to be done like that; remember it is not a ritual do not accept anything whatever we are learning in the class as a ritual, always try to ask yourself a question why I have taken such a volume, what is the motivation behind taking such an element.
-So, if you see this element has 4 phases, out of these 4 phases 3 are the special ones which I have their direction normal either along x y or z, the fourth one is not a special one it is arbitrarily oriented.
+Similarly, this one is S2 and ABC let us give it a name S. Can you tell: what is the motivation of this taking such a volume?

+See, whenever we are deriving something in the class it is like it will appear to you that yes it has to be done like that.
+Remember, this is not a ritual; do not accept anything whatever we are learning in the class as a ritual.
+Always try to ask yourself a question; why are we taken such a volume, what is the motivation behind taking such an element.

-So, now by considering the equilibrium of this element, by considering the forces which are acting on it, we will be able to express what is there on that odd surface in terms of what is there on the special surfaces.
+So, if you see this element has four faces.
+Out of these four faces, three are the special ones which I have that direction normal either along x, y or z.
+The fourth one is not a special one, it is arbitrarily oriented.
+So now, by considering the equilibrium of these element, by considering the forces which are acting on it we will be able to express what is there on that odd surface in terms of what is there on the special surfaces.
 So, that is what is the motivation behind taking this one.

-Now whenever we are coming to such an element, our objective will be say to write the Newton's second law of motion for this.
-So, just resultant force equal to mass into acceleration; question is what forces are acting on this element.
-So, when we say what forces are acting on the element, we will be classifying the forces in continuum mechanics in 2 categories: one is a surface force, another is a body force; these names are almost self explanatory.
+Now, whenever we are coming to such an element our objective will be say to write the Newton's second law of motion for this.
+So just, resultant force equal to mass into acceleration.
+Question is what forces are acting on this element.
+So, when we say what forces are acting on the element, we will be classifying the forces in continuum mechanics in two categories; one is a surface force another is a body force.

-So, when you say surface force it means that these are forces which are acting on the surface or surfaces, which are comprising the volume element chosen.
-And body force is a force which is acting over the volume of the body; example is body force one of the examples of body forces is the gravity force which acts throughout the body, volume of the body.
-Surface force pressure is an example, force due to pressure is a surface force.
+These names are almost self explanatory.
+So, when you say surface force it means that these are forces which are acting on the surface or surfaces which are comprising the volume element chosen and body force is a force which is acting over the volume of the body example is body force.
+One of the examples of body force is the gravity force which acts throughout the body; volume of the body.
+Surface force pressure is an example force due to pressure is a surface force.

 So, whenever we are having forces we will categorize in terms of surface force and body force.
-So, wherever we have surface force the surface force may be expressed in terms of the traction vector, because the traction vector we have defined in such a way that on a surface it represents the resultant force per unit area.
+So, wherever we have surface force the surface force may be expressed in terms of the traction vector because the traction vector we have defining such a way that on a surface it represent the resultant force per unit area.
+So, it represents the cumulative effect of all forces which are acting at that point on the surface.

-So, it represents a cumulative effect of all forces which are acting at that point on the surface.
-So, this particular element has 4 surfaces; let us write the force forces which are acting on these 4 surfaces, and write the Newton's second law of motion along the x direction.
-So, what we are going to write is resultant force along x is equal to the mass of the fluid element, times the acceleration along x.
-So, when we write the resultant force will write it in terms of the surface force and body force.
+So, this particular element has four surfaces, let us write the four forces which are acting on these four surfaces and write the Newton's second law of motion along say x-direction.
+So, what we are going to write is resultant force along x is equal to the mass of the fluid element times the acceleration along x.
+So, when we write the resultant force, we will write it in terms of the surface force and body force.

 So, first let us come to the surface say AOB.
-So, on the surface which component of the stress tensor will give a force along x in terms of tau I j.
+So, on this surface which component of the stress tensor will give a force along x in term of τ{ij} ?

-Student: tau 11.
+Student: τ{11} .

-Tau 1 1 right.
-So, what would be the positive sign convention direction of tau 11.
+T11, right.
+So, what would be the positive sign convention direction of τ{11} ?